Transparent Reporting on Government's Progress

 As of March 31, 2021, the total number of regulatory requirements across the Manitoba government stood at 863,107.

 The Regulatory Requirement serves as the key performance indicator in reducing red tape as well as in promoting regulatory accountability.
 Regulatory requirement is defined as an action or step that must be taken, or information that must be provided to access services, carry on business, or meet legal responsibilities under provincial legislation, regulation, policy, or forms.

 Establishing the baseline as well as each fiscal year’s number of regulatory requirements in a regulatory instrument is a necessary step to monitor and measure changes made over time.
 This measurement also helps in identifying the administrative burden experienced by stakeholders in complying with provincial regulatory requirements.

-Government is committed to making Manitoba the most improved province in regulatory accountability by 2020.
 By reducing red tape, we eliminate regulatory requirements that are poor service, redundant, contradictory or obsolete, in order to streamline regulatory compliance and create a better experience for stakeholders.
 Reducing red tape for stakeholders strengthens the provincial economy, improves services for Manitobans and helps decrease costs for stakeholders and government.
 Manitoba’s efforts in regulatory accountability have received positive feedback and support from stakeholders.

-The government will introduce a uniform reduction target of 2.5 percent for all departments and government agencies.
-Departments and government agencies will be encouraged to meet or exceed this reduction target.
+The government has introduced a uniform reduction target of 2.5 per cent for all departments and government agencies.
+Departments and government agencies have been encouraged to meet or exceed this reduction target.
 Adjustments may be made between departments and government agencies in achieving the overall reduction target.
 Progress to be made will be closely monitored and targets may be re-adjusted over time.